Subcutaneous fluids are fluids given under the skin. This means they can

 dehydrated,

-then it is probably safer to hold off on sub-Qs for the moment.
+then it is probably better to hold off on sub-Qs for the moment.

 level, usually at diagnosis.
 So if, for example, your cat has creatinine of